amindunited/exclude/README.md

 # exclude
-Removes each given value from a source array
+  A utility function that will return a copy of an array without each element that matches any given pattern in an array of excludes